kyma-project/kyma/docs/headless-cms/08-01-add-clusterdocstopic.md

 If you apply the ClusterDocsTopic custom resource but its status stays `Pending` or shows `Failed`, check the status details.

-This command checks the status details for the `prometheus-concepts` ClusterDocsTopic:
+This command lists details of the `prometheus-concepts` ClusterDocsTopic:

 ```
 kubectl get clusterasset -o yaml -l cms.kyma-project.io/docs-topic=prometheus-concepts